kristofzerbe/kiko.io/source/_posts/Discoveries-4.md

 ---
 It is so amazing how many cool stuff developers around the world are producing these days.
 Or they do what they always do, but I have more time to read about their smart ideas and solutions.
 This month I have 8 pearls for you:

-* waitForElementTransition()
-* Using Flexbox and text ellipsis together
-* Using Trello as a Super Simple CMS
-* Memorize Scroll Position Across Page Loads
-* A free guide to HTML5 &lt;head&gt; elements
-* BVSelect - Vanilla JS
+{% anchorlist
+  "waitForElementTransition()|waitForElementTransition"
+  "Using Flexbox and text ellipsis together|flexbox-and-ellipsis" "Using Trello as a Super Simple CMS|using-trello-as-cms" "Memorize Scroll Position Across Page Loads|memorize-scroll-position" "A free guide to HTML5 &lt;head&gt; elements|head-dev" "BVSelect - Vanilla JS|bv-select"
-* A clock that represents the time as hex color values
-* Animate.css - Just-add-water CSS animations
+  "A clock that represents the time as hex color values|hex-time" "Animate.css - Just-add-water CSS animations|animate-css"
+%}
 <!-- more -->

 {% discovery "waitForElementTransition()" "Mark Kennedy" https://github.com/mkay581/wait-for-element-transition Discoveries-4 waitForElementTransition.png %}